-Sexual Trauma Counselling
+Sexual Trauma Counselling in Singapore

 Content Warning

 Please be advised that the following article discusses sexual trauma-related topic which may be triggering for some readers.
 If you or someone you know is experiencing abuse, contact Sexual Assault Care Centre at +65 6779 0282 for immediate support or email them at [email protected].
 They usually revert within 3 working days.

 Sexual abuse is a pervasive issue affecting millions globally.
 Studies show that a significant proportion of women and men have experienced some form of sexual violence.
-These alarming statistics emphasize the urgent need for comprehensive support and resources for survivors.
+These alarming statistics emphasise the urgent need for comprehensive support and resources for survivors.

 Our goal is to provide you with the understanding and support you need to navigate your healing journey.
 We firmly believe that every individual has the right to live free from all forms of sexual violence and abuse.